BananaAcid/imapbox/README.md

 wkhtmltopdf     | The location of the `wkhtmltopdf` binary.
 By default `pdfkit` will attempt to locate this using `which` (on UNIX type systems) or `where` (on Windows).
 This can be overwritten with the shell argument `-w` or `--wkhtmltopdf`. specific_folders| Backup into specific account subfolders.
 By default all accounts will be combined into one account folder.
 This can be overwritten with the shell argument `-f` or `--folders`. test_only       | Only a connection and folder retrival test will be performed, adding the optional "folders" as parameter will also show the found folders.
-This can be overwritten with the shell argument `-t` or `--test`.
+This can be overwritten with the shell argument `-t` or `--test`. server          | Starts as a server, triggering with the specified cron string, see https://crontab.guru .
+This can be overwritten with the shell argument `--server`

 ### Other sections